 But like the other planets, Uranus was first a Greek god.
 And he was not just any god.
 He was the primordial god of heaven and the father or grandfather of many of the gods, goddesses, and Titans of Greek mythology.
 Like his rebellious Titan son, Kronos (or Cronus), Uranus – as we shall see – was not a nice guy.

 Uranus is the Latinised version of his name, which came from Ancient Rome.
 The Ancient Greeks would have called him Ouranos.
 The Romans changed many of the names and attributes of the Greek gods and goddesses.
 For example, in Ancient Roman mythology, Zeus became Jupiter, Poseidon became Neptune, and Aphrodite was Venus.
 Even the Titan Cronus was rebranded as Saturn.

 These Latinised names were then later used to name the planets in our solar system.
 The planet Uranus was named after the Greek god on March 13th, 1781, when it was discovered with a telescope.
 But ancient civilizations would have seen Uranus too – as early as 128 BC Uranus was visible from Earth, but it was misidentified as a star.

 Uranus was a primordial god and his domain was the sky and heaven.
 According to Greek mythology, Uranus did not simply have power over the sky – he was the sky personified.

 Figuring out what Ancient Greeks thought Uranus looked like is not easy.
-Uranus is not present in early Greek art but the Ancient Romans depicted Uranus as Aion, god of eternal time.
+Uranus is not present in ancient Greek art but the Ancient Romans depicted Uranus as Aion, god of eternal time.

 The Ancient Greeks and the Sky